Christopher Wylie: Millennial Who ‘Broke’ Facebook And Conceived The Internet’s Largest Psychological Warfare

 The Guardian and Observer today broke a story about Christopher Wylie, the 28-year-old Canadian man behind Cambridge Analytica, the company that tapped into the profiles of 230 million Americans to create psychological profiles to be used for political targeting.

-It is the first time Wylie has gone on record about his role in the conception of Cambridge Analytica, his relationship with Steve Bannon, his meetings with US hedge-fund billionaire Robert Mercer, and the processes behind the development of an algorithm that unethically used Facebook profiles of American citizens to alter their political views by flooding them with “fake news” and a sustained campaign of disinformation.
+It is the first time Wylie has gone on record about his role in the conception of Cambridge Analytica, his relationship with Steve Bannon, his meetings with U.S. hedge-fund billionaire Robert Mercer, and the processes behind the development of an algorithm that unethically used Facebook profiles of American citizens to alter their political views by flooding them with “fake news” and a sustained campaign of disinformation.

 He also gave sordid details linking the globally disparate but closely linked threads of Russia, Brexit, Facebook, Steve Bannon, Robert Mercer and the Trump campaign — all connected to each other through the common filament of Cambridge Analytica.
 The company’s operations in helping the Trump campaign with psychological information about millions of Americans have been touched upon over the last few weeks, but Christopher Wylie’s groundbreaking admissions shed a whole new light on how the disinformation campaign was first conceived to be used on unsuspecting American voters during the 2016 presidential elections.

-Here is what we have learnt from the bombshell story so far.
+Here is what we have learned from the bombshell story so far.

 ‘I made Steve Bannon’s psychological warfare tool’: meet the data war whistleblower https://t.co/2RKrzGtvOP